Be divorced in just three weeks.SEE IF YOU QUALIFY

 An uncontested divorce in Florida may also be referred to as an agreed divorce.
 Generally divorce falls into three general categories: uncontested divorce, contested divorce or missing spouse divorce.

 In Florida an uncontested divorce indicates that you and your spouse have reached an agreement on how to divide your property and debts, and are working together to dissolve your marriage without litigation.
 With an agreed divorce both spouses must sign all the paperwork and work together to navigate the mandatory court procedures in the most efficient manner possible.
 Also, if there are any minor children, born or adopted to you and your spouse, you and your spouse need to be in agreement about how to handle custody (called timesharing in Florida) and support.
-In most all uncontested divorce cases in Florida the couple simple agrees to follow the Florida child support guidelines.

 Most divorce cases ultimately end with the parties reaching an agreement before an actual trial.
 Very few cases, including high net worth divorces, celebrity divorces, etc actually result in a trial.
 The court encourages parties to reach agreement and often mediation and settlement meetings are standard before any trial occurs.
 Litigating with your spouse can be expensive especially if you both have expensive lawyers.
 For these reasons, it is usually wise to reach an agreement with your spouse as soon as possible and it’s an effective way to control and even reduce the cost of divorce.